bci4cpl/Tinnitus-like-hallucinations-in-an-entropy-maximization-recurrent-neural-network/README.md

 * The `DisplayCurrent.m` scripts can be used for quick checkups on unfinished runs.
 * The main logic of the entropy maximization network is implemented in the `Infomax.m` class.
 The name "Infomax" was chosen to match the [original name](https://direct.mit.edu/neco/article/7/6/1129/5909/An-Information-Maximization-Approach-to-Blind) of the algorithm.
 * For self-compltibility reasons, regularization coefficients are incorrectly termed as "ridge" throughout the code.
 We do not have the time to fix this.
 * Due to the tight revisions schedule, fast results were generally prioritized over code quality.
-Thus the overall structure of the code is terrible.
+Thus, the overall structure of the code is terrible.
 If you have the time, feel free to improve it and submit a pull request.